sumanthnanis/EventConnect/aws-setup-guide-corporate.md

 # AWS Setup Guide - Corporate Account Version

-This guide is for users who have corporate AWS access with restricted permissions.
-We'll work with your existing access and use the AWS Console UI for most operations.
+This guide is for users who have corporate AWS access.
+We'll use AWS CloudShell and Console UI for setup, then configure local development with access keys.

 ## 🎯 What We're Building